-- Substandard shoulder widths on the ramp connections; left and right shoulders. - Control of access of adjacent intersections to the ramp terminal intersections are less than desirable.
+- Substandard shoulder widths on the ramp connections; left and right shoulders. - K-value for the southbound on-ramp crest vertical curve. - Control of access of adjacent intersections to the ramp terminal intersections are less than desirable.
 There are currently full access intersections on either side within 250 feet of the ramp terminal intersections.